 - PHP must be installed and configured, version 5.3 or higher.

 2. Install Composer on Ubuntu

 To install PHP composer on an Ubuntu system.
-We just need to download composer executable and put under bin directory.
+We just need to download the composer executable and put it under bin directory.

 curl -sS https://getcomposer.org/installer | php

 Now use the following commands to make composer available globally for all users in your system, which can be used for all PHP applications on that system.

 After installation of the composer on your system.
 Type composer at the command prompt.
 This will provide you composer version details along with options available with composer command.